 Multiple Property Roll-Out: Our programs are designed for management companies to enroll multiple engineers in the program at the same time and have all candidates working toward their certification concurrently.
-NAHLE now offers automated Progress Reports.

 Online Exams: Candidates are designated as a certified engineer upon the successful completion of multiple sectional tests administered online by EI.
 The CDOE program has two tests and the CCE has three tests.
 Each sectional test is comprised of numerous multiple-choice test questions drawn from the Study Guide's individual chapters.
 A minimum passing score of 70% is required.
-Applicants may take Sectional tests until they pass.
+Applicants may take Sectional tests twice.

 Certificate of Completion: Upon successful completion of the course, NAHLE issues an electronic certificate suitable for high quality color printing.
 The certificate designates the candidate as successfully completing the educational requirements to become a Certified Chief Engineer or Certified Director of Engineering.
-Certificates of Completion are now downloaded directly to the candidate engineer's computer!

-All Program Candidates Provided One Year Free NAHLE Membership:

-Free job postings and Lodging Engineer magazine.
+All Program Candidates Provided One Year Free NAHLE Membership: Free job postings and Lodging Engineer magazine.